HughIsaacs2/DatPart/README.md

   * Let the user set the port of the local server via options using the [Native Messaging API](https://developer.chrome.com/apps/nativeMessaging).
 * Optional background functionality.
 * Maybe support regular domain names [the way Beaker Browser does](https://beakerbrowser.com/2017/02/22/beaker-0-6-1.html), I don't know how this would be done via a browser extension but I feel like it might be possible (if well executed this could be useful for easing bandwidth/data use on certain sites).
-* Edge support?
-(Not possible yet, needs the Proxy API, if it ever gets it)
 * Safari support?
-(I'm unsure if this is possible)
 * Internet Explorer support?
-(I'm being ridiculous here, but again unsure if this is possible)

 ## To-Do [Short term + more specific list]
 * ~~Dat URL for current tab in the extension pop up.~~ ✓